AdobeDocs/campaign-classic.en/help/configuration/using/configuring-the-interface.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Configure Campaign interface
+title: Configuring the interface
-description: Configure Campaign interface
+description: Configuring the interface
 audience: configuration
 content-type: reference
-topic-tags: configure-campaign-interface
+topic-tags: use-a-custom-recipient-table
 ---

-# Configure the interface{#configuring-the-interface}
+# Configuring the interface{#configuring-the-interface}

 To view and dialog with the new recipient table in the Adobe Campaign interface, apply the following steps: